neuroio/neuroio-python/README.md

 ```

 ## Release History
+* 0.0.9
+    * Fixes to the sources API in terms of required fields
 * 0.0.8
     * Updated library to latest API version (at the time of this release - 1.3.1)
     * Updated README & docs